 Hearsay & Criminal Domestic Violence Trials in South Carolina

 Generally speaking, a statement made while out of court cannot be used in court to prove a fact.
 That rule is known as the “hearsay” rule.
-Hearsay is allowed in court under many circumstances.
+Hearsay is allowed in court under any circumstances.
 In a criminal domestic violence trial, the accuser’s out-of-court statement may be used to try to convict the defendant even if the accuser never takes the stand.
 There may be many reasons why an accuser does not testify at trial.
 If the accuser is the defendant’s spouse, the accuser may invoke the marital privilege and refuse to testify against the defendant.
 The accuser may have a privilege against self-incrimination and taking the stand would subject the accuser to potential criminal liability.
 The accuser may be deceased or otherwise unavailable.
 The accuser may not testify because they are afraid of retaliation.
 These situations deprive the government of the evidence they need to convict the defendant.

-Exception to Hearsay in Criminal Domestic Violence Trials
+An exception to Hearsay in Criminal Domestic Violence Trials

 Every rule creates exceptions.
 One exception to the hearsay rule frequently used in criminal domestic violence trials is the “excited utterance.”
-The most common excited utterance the government tries to use is contained in a 9-1-1 call, although that is not the only circumstance in which an excited utterance can occur.
+The most common exciting utterance the government tries to use is contained in a 9-1-1 call, although that is not the only circumstance in which an excited utterance can occur.
 This excited utterance may be the only evidence against a defendant if the accuser refuses to testify.
-An excited utterance may be admitted at trial, and used by the jury as a reason to convict, if the statement was made in reference to and under the stress of an exciting or “startling” event, and the stress must be caused by the startling event.
-The rationale for admissibility of these statements is that the circumstances when they are made make them reliable.
+An excited utterance may be admitted at trial, and used by the jury as a reason to convict if the statement was made in reference to and under the stress of an exciting or “startling” event, and the stress must be caused by the startling event.
+The rationale for the admissibility of these statements is that the circumstances when they are made make them reliable.
 Reliability is determined by looking at the “totality of the circumstances” in which the statement was made.
-The statements do not need to be made during the startling event but lapse of time is a factor in determining reliability.
-The accuser’s demeanor while making the statement and the severity of the alleged event weigh heavily on the overall reliability of the statement.
+The statements do not need to be made during the startling event but a lapse of time is a factor in determining reliability.
+The accuser’s demeanor while making the statement and the severity of the alleged event weighs heavily on the overall reliability of the statement.
 However, the statement cannot be used if it is “testimonial,” meaning that the statement was made under circumstances that it was accusatory rather than under the stress of the startling event.

 Skilled Criminal Domestic Violence Defense Attorney in North Charleston Will Fight For You